zigzag-tech/livestack/README.md

 Livestack aims at providing:

 - Native support for stream-based, realtime workflows.
+- Fullstack templates for both frontend and backend.
 - Built-in queue system that automatically scales your application to many machines.
 - Built-in logging and visualization of all in-app activities for easy debugging and AI tuning.
 - (WIP) Common realtime AI components, patterns and guidelines for rapid prototyping, such as: